Are Dash Cams Legal? Guidance for Every US State

 Montana drivers must have a clear view through their windshield by law.
 Place your dash cam on the dashboard.

 Windshield-mounted dash cams are prohibited, but dash cams themselves are legal.
-Mount the dash cam to the dashboard, and by law, you must obtain consent when recording audio.
+Mount the dash cam to the dashboard; by law, you must obtain consent when recording audio.

 Dash cams in Nevada may place a dash cam anywhere on the dashboard but are prohibited from mounting it anywhere on the windshield except the bottom corner of the passenger side.